jamesbrittan/borefence/README.md

 # BoreFence Website

-Website for BoreFence, built with React and Vite.
+Website for Bore Fence, built with React and Vite.

 ## Tech Stack